melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 > If you own a Xiaomi device and your warranty has ended or you don't care for it, you should unlock your device while you can.

 > [!IMPORTANT]
-> Xiaomi has [updated their policies](https://github.com/user-attachments/assets/f69e5497-f9df-46c2-b726-83b5cbdb1002), further restricting bootloader unlocking.
+> Xiaomi has [updated their policies][updated-policies], further restricting bootloader unlocking.
 >
-> Starting from January 1, 2025, they will only let you unlock 1 device per year per account, instead of the current 3 devices per year.
-Be mindful of this when unlocking a device through official means with your account.
+> As of January 1st, 2025, they only let you unlock 1 device per year per account, instead of the previous 3 devices per year.
+You should be mindful of this change when unlocking a device through official means with your account.
 >
-> As there isn't much information about this change apart from the update to their requirements, it's still unknown whether or not this will also apply to devices running MIUI.
+> As this change is shown in the Xiaomi Community app when applying for unlocking, this shouldn't affect devices running MIUI, however it's still unknown whether or not they are affected too.

 ### Devices running HyperOS (even if they were upgraded to it from MIUI)